 lp - send files to a printer

-The lp utility copies the input files to an output destination in an unspecified manner.
+The lp utility shall copy the input files to an output destination in an unspecified manner.
 The default output destination should be to a hardcopy device, such as a printer or microfilm recorder, that produces non-volatile, human-readable documents.
-If such a device is not available to the application, or if the system provides no such device, the lp utility will exit with a non-zero exit status.
+If such a device is not available to the application, or if the system provides no such device, the lp utility shall exit with a non-zero exit status.

 The actual writing to the output device may occur some time after the lp utility successfully exits.
-During the portion of the writing that corresponds to each input file, the implementation guarantees exclusive access to the device.
+During the portion of the writing that corresponds to each input file, the implementation shall guarantee exclusive access to the device.

-The lp utility associates a unique request ID with each request.
+The lp utility shall associate a unique request ID with each request.

 Normally, a banner page is produced to separate and identify each print job.
-This page may be suppressed by implementation-dependent conditions, such as an operator command or one of the -o option values.
+This page may be suppressed by implementation-defined conditions, such as an operator command or one of the -o option values.

 - Exit only after further access to any of the input files is no longer required.
 The application can then safely delete or modify the files without affecting the output operation.
-Normally, files will not be copied, but will be linked whenever possible.
+Normally, files are not copied, but are linked whenever possible.
 If the -c option is not given, then the user should be careful not to remove any of the files before the request has been printed in its entirety.
-It should also be noted that in the absence of the -c option, any changes made to the named files after the request is made but before it is printed will be reflected in the printed output.
-On some systems, -c may be on by default.
+It should also be noted that in the absence of the -c option, any changes made to the named files after the request is made but before it is printed may be reflected in the printed output.
+On some implementations, -c may be on by default.

 - -d dest